 You will need to check all the social security forms that you may be required to complete if you need to inform them about your parental status.

-Frequently Asked Questions about Working in Portugal:
+Frequently Asked Questions about Work in Portugal

 Is it easy to get a job in Portugal as a foreigner?

 It can be difficult to get a job in Portugal.
-However, the tourism and tech sectors are continually growing, so you should be able to begin working in Portugal without too much difficulty.
+However, the tourism and tech sectors are continually growing, so you should be able to begin work in Portugal without too much difficulty.
 Additionally, many international companies are moving to Portugal, so it is becoming easier to find a job in the country.

 How can a foreigner get a job in Portugal?